Firefly Farm, at 4911 Hunt Road in Hillsborough, is once again offering up some inexpensive beauty.

 Here are more tips for arranging flowers, from ftd.com.

 While you’re on the farm, you can visit the chickens, horses and miniature donkeys.

 If you just want to visit the farm, but not pick flowers, the cost to visit is $15, but if you pick flowers there’s no admission charge, just the $15 for a basket of flowers.

-Follow Firefly Farm on Facebook for updates and their opening hours this spring, when they’re announced.
+Follow Firefly Farm on Facebook for updates and their opening hours, as they’re announced.

 Subscribe to Triangle on the Cheap